hiddenNarrator1/Wanderlust/000 For the Players/03 Foci.md

 ### Impervious
 **Level 1**: You have a natural Armor of 2 + half level, rounded down.
 **Level 2**: Once per day, you may reduce one instance of damage from a source, so long as it cannot kill you.

+### Diplomat
+**Level 1:** Gain Talk as a bonus skill.
+You speak all the languages common to the sector and can learn new ones to a workable level in a week, becoming fluent in a month.
+Reroll 1s on any skill check dice related to negotiation or diplomacy.
+**Level 2:** Once per game session, shift an intelligent NPC’s reaction roll one step closer to friendly if you can talk to them for at least thirty seconds.

+### Savage Fray
+**Level 1:** Gain Melee as a bonus skill.
+All enemies adjacent to you at the end of your turn whom you have not attacked suffer minimum damage (assumed 1 on the die) against your weapon, though their armor still reduces this.
+**Level 2:** After suffering your first melee hit in a round, any further melee attacks from other assailants automatically miss you.
+If the attacker who hits you has multiple attacks, they may attempt all of them, but other foes around you simply miss.

+### Grab Bag
+**Level 1:** Once per session, you may retroactively buy an item as an on-turn action costing 0s.
+This assumes the item is reasonable to buy.
+**Level 2:** All items may now be applied to yourself or others simultaneously with another action, though the highest time cost is assumed.
+All items now only take 2 seconds maximum to apply.